shaziaruybal/website-apero/content/publications/2020-JID/index.md

 publishDate: '2020-05-27'
 publication_types:
   - '2'
-excerpt: 'We described the evolution of antimalarial drug resistance in Bongo, Ghana'
+excerpt: 'We described the evolution of *P. falciparum* antimalarial drug resistance in Bongo, Ghana'
-subtitle: 'We described the evolution of antimalarial drug resistance in Bongo, Ghana'
+subtitle: 'We described the evolution of P. falciparum antimalarial drug resistance in Bongo, Ghana'
 featured: yes
 links:
 - icon: doi